Gowdhamraman/my-resume/Gowdham Resume.md

 - Creating and Managing the File Systems.
 - Audit the servers for the clients.
 - Monitoring incoming and outgoing traffic of the server using network monitoring tools.

-Troubleshoot complex website issues , account load issues, Email problems and other Server

-side errors with Apache, MySQL, SSH, Exim, DNS etc.
+- Troubleshoot complex website issues , account load issues, Email problems and other Serverside errors with Apache, MySQL, SSH, Exim, DNS etc.
 - Handling Server/Website migrations (cPanel-cPanel, custom panel - cPanel)
 - On-boarded and trained all incoming junior tech support specialists.